 06 June 2017

 As the largest of Greece’s islands, Crete is abundant in beautiful scenery, stunning beaches and remote villages.
 Our travel experts visited three of Crete’s most exclusive properties, discovering their charm, family friendly facilities and luxury accommodation.
 Luxury travel specialist, Anna Payne, confirms this Aegean gem as a perfect destination for the whole family to enjoy.

 Arriving at Daios Cove late at night, we decided to head to the Crystal Box Terrace for a nightcap- a cosy lounge area in a very pretty setting with lights leading up the cove and all around the resort.
-A DJ was playing and the atmosphere was very chilled, what a way to start the vacation!
+A DJ was playing and the atmosphere was very chilled, what a way to start the holiday!

 During the day, Daios Cove takes on a totally different look.
 As you gaze out to the sea, to the left you can see an archaeological site which brings a touch of natural beauty and to the right the resort spreads up the hillside blending into the landscape.